dmx-systems/dmx-documentation/docs/user.rst

 For the moment, three types of Topicmaps are supported: *Topicmaps*, *Geomaps* and *Tableviews*.
-Geomaps and tableviews both are :ref:`plugins <admin-plugin-installation>` that have to be installed separately.
+Geomaps and Tableviews both are :ref:`plugins <admin-plugin-installation>` that have to be installed separately.

 A new Topicmap is always empty.
 In the beginning, there is only one Topicmap, it's called "untitled".